-Gas Generator Operation
+Generator Operation

-- 1. Open the main generator's seawater intake valve (seacock) before starting the generator and keep the seacock valve open during generator operation. - 2.
+- 1. Disconnect from shore power if applicable. - 2.
+OPEN the generator's seawater intake valve (seacock) before starting the generator and keep the seacock valve open during generator operation. - 3.
 Operate the bilge blowers for a minimum of four minutes before starting the generator.
-The blower switch is located on the AC panel near the generator controls (see AC panel layout on page 9).
-If your boat is running below cruising speed, leave the blowers on while the generator is operating. - 3.
-Verify that the port engine battery switch is turned on. - 4.
-On the AC panel, simultaneously press the oil pressure button (labeled pre-heat) and activate the start switch. - 5.
-Slide the master breaker from dockside power to generator power. - 6.
-Switch the sub-main breaker on. - Activate each individual component breaker as required.
+If your boat is running below cruising speed, leave the blowers on while the generator is operating. - 4.
+Verify that the battery switch is turned ON. - 5.
+On the AC panel, press the ON/PREHEAT button as you turn the generator control switch to the "START" position. - 6.
+Slide the master breaker from dockside power to generator power. - 7.
+Switch the generator sub-main breaker ON. - 8.
+Activate each individual component breaker as required.

-To shut off the generator, hold the "off" switch until the generator completely shuts down.
+To shut off the generator, switch the generator control switch to the "STOP" position.